As appeared in United Hemispheres Inflight Magazine

 The wilder, more modern Plantation Course features more sand than the Jersey Shore.
 On the par-five fifth hole, I manage to avoid all 27 bunkers and reach the green in three magical shots.
 I start to feel that false sense of security golfers get when they think they’ve "got it."
 My muscles loosen (it could be the heat or the humidity, both approaching triple digits), and my normally leaden putting stroke gains a silky smoothness.
 And a birdie.

-The following morning, I tee off at dawn at the year-and-a-half-old award-winning Banyan Golf Club in the hills outside Hua Hin.
+The following morning, I tee off at dawn at the year-and-a-half-old award-winning Pineapple Valley Golf Club in the hills outside Hua Hin.
 Lush, rolling, mentally challenging and nonstop fun, it’s my favorite course in Thailand.
 For a few holes, good vibes help my game transcend.
 The course suits my eyes, and my strokes seem to conform perfectly to each of its contours.

 Later I treat myself to a massage.
 Thai massage techniques, incorporating tenets also found in acupuncture and yoga, work every limb and joint.
 But be warned: The standard rubdown can prove too forceful for the uninitiated, and inner peace can quickly turn into outer pain.